SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

 that SWIFT will verify on start-up that the matter content of the initial conditions matches the cosmology specified in this section.

-This section als specifies the start and end of the simulation expressed in terms of scale-factors.
+This section also specifies the start and end of the simulation expressed in terms of scale-factors.
 The two parameters are:

 * Initial scale-factor: ``a_begin``,